LA-DSI/justy/README.md

 ### Dashboard
 - [x] Scrolling through longer titles
-- [ ] Sort tasks by expired, then important and at the end by earliest due date (paweł plz help)
 - [x] TODO details like description and other
 - [x] Marking as done
 - [x] Tasks properties (editing)